futo-org/polycentric/CACHING.md

 implementation of invalidation much simpler, and thus, more understandable and maintainable.

-We use Caddy as our Cache - this is mostly because it has a good implementation powered by [Souin](https://github.com/darkweak/souin) and is very easy to configure.
-Souin is a Go library that is used to cache responses from servers.
-It has a [Caddy plugin](https://github.com/caddyserver/cache-handler) that we can use to invalidate cache tags.
+We use Varnish as our Cache - this is mostly because it has a good implementation powered by xkey and is very easy to configure. xkey is a Varnish module that is used to cache responses from servers.
+It's included in the docker image, so no extra steps are needed to enable it.

-We use the `Surrogate-Key` header to purge cache tags.
+Varnish uses the `xkey` header to purge cache tags.
 It works almost identically to Cloudflare's Cache Tagging, just a different name.

 The cache invalidation system is extremely configurable and can support different